 During his first two years as president, President Heckler led a strategic visioning and planning process involving alumni, students, faculty, staff, and community leaders that charts the course for Valpo to achieve new levels of excellence during the next two decades.
 President Heckler concluded the “Our Valpo, Our Time” Campaign in 2009, building on the efforts of his predecessor, Dr. Alan F. Harre.
 The campaign raised $238 million — the most ever raised by a Lutheran university.

-President Heckler participates actively on numerous national and regional higher education boards and commissions, including serving as the chair of the board of Independent Colleges of Indiana and Indiana Campus Compact; former board chair of the New American Colleges and Universities; and member of the board of the Private College 529 Plan, the NCAA Division I Horizon League, and the NCAA Pioneer League for non-scholarship football.
+President Heckler participates actively on numerous national and regional higher education boards and commissions, including previously serving as the chair of the board of Independent Colleges of Indiana and Indiana Campus Compact; former board chair of the New American Colleges and Universities; and member of the board of the Private College 529 Plan, the NCAA Division I Horizon League, and the NCAA Pioneer League for non-scholarship football.

 Previously, President Heckler served the University of Colorado Denver for more than a decade, most recently as provost and vice chancellor for academic and student affairs for the three-campus university, including its health sciences center.
 Prior to moving to Denver, he was professor of fine arts and director of theatre at Siena (N.Y.)
 College, where he directed, acted, designed, and/or produced more than 100 academic and professional productions in the United States, Europe, and the Middle East.
 He is also a past president of the Association for Theatre in Higher Education and founder and co-director of its Leadership Institute.

 President Heckler earned his Ph.D. in educational leadership and innovation from the School of Education and Human Development at the University of Colorado.
-He completed his MFA with an emphasis in directing at Catholic University in Washington, D.C., and earned his B.A. in communications summa cum laude at Elizabethtown (Pa.)
+He completed his MFA in drama with an emphasis in directing at Catholic University in Washington, D.C., and earned his B.A. in communications summa cum laude at Elizabethtown (Pa.)
 College.

 President Heckler and his wife, Veronica, grew up together in Windber, Pa.
 The Hecklers are parents of four children and the grandparents of four grandchildren.
 They are members of the Evangelical Lutheran Church in America.